Skip to main content

 opts.decode

-decode: 'auto-html' - automatic detection of encoding and conversion to utf8
+decode: 'auto-html' - automatic encoding detection and conversion to utf8

 Possible values: